doga/podcatcher/README.txt

                                       recent content to older content (may
                                       download more than one content file per feed),
+                                     * conveyor: like back_catalog, but downloads
+                                      only if feed has less than files parameter content files in the cache.
+                                      Selecting conveyor strategy forces perfeed
+                                      mode on.
+Files are never deleted from cache; conveyor strategy simply stops if
+                                      the maximum cache size is reached.
                                      * one: download one content file (not already downloaded) for each feed, with a preference for recent content,
                                      * all: download all content, with a